Hunger is a reality for 1 in 6 people in the United States.

 Please support Seattle’s Giving Gardens.

-Thank you to Tino Tran for taking these great photos of our Interbay P-Patch Giving Garden Kick-Off! (http://phototino.com/)
+Thank you to Tino Tran for taking these great photos of Interbay’s 2013 Giving Garden Kick-Off! (http://phototino.com/)

 What’s a giving garden?
-It’s a place where people grow fruits and vegetables to help feed the hungry.
-Seattle has dozens of giving gardens – 64 of them are located in P-Patches – and in 2012, they donated a combined total of 52,948 pounds of fresh, organic, GMO-free produce to food banks, meal programs and shelters.
-That represents a total of 105,896 servings worth approximately $111,720.
+It’s a place where people grow food to help those who are struggling to feed themselves and their families.
+Seattle has dozens of giving gardens – 64+ are located in city P-Patches.
+In 2013, 45 of those gardens donated a combined total of 29,067 pounds of fresh, organic, GMO-free produce to food banks, meal programs and shelters.
+Adding Marra Farm‘s 17,168 pounds and the Seattle Community Farm‘s 6,226 pounds, that’s a grand total of 52,461 pounds representing a total of 104,922 servings worth approximately $132,201.

-Seattle’s Giving Garden Network is a remarkable volunteer operation: volunteers of all ages build greenhouses, sow seeds, distribute starts to the various gardens, plant the gardens, weed, water and tend them throughout the season, harvest the produce, and deliver the food to where it is needed.
-Invaluable assistance and coordination is provided by Lettuce Link.
+Seattle’s Giving Garden Network is a remarkable volunteer operation: volunteers of all ages manage greenhouses, sow seeds, distribute starts to the various gardens, plant the gardens, weed, water and tend them throughout the season, harvest the produce, and deliver the food to where it is needed.

 We want this website to: